Kleiber/tpp/README.md

 ```bash
 export PATH=$PATH:$HOME/tools:
 ```
+Finally, restart your terminal or run the command `source ~/.bashrc`

 ## Commands
 ### init
 Initialize a new template with the `filename`.
 Basically a new file is created to start a new code.